 Accordingly, the Court of Appeals sent the case back down to the trial court so Etelvina’s claims could be tried before a jury – a big victory for Etelvina.

-How to Avoid a Fate Similar to 24 Hour Fitness?
+Have a Legal Interpreter on Hand to Avoid a Fate Similar to 24 Hour Fitness

 Etelvina’s case serves as a cautionary tale to all businesses.
 If a business uses a liability release as standard practice, the business needs to make sure that all customers, including non-English speakers, understand its general terms.
 Does that mean having a legal interpreter on staff at all times?
 Absolutely not.
 It only means making sure that you have a reliable, responsive, professional translation service available when needed.

-In that vein, the next time you need translation help for legal documents such as multilingual liability releases, contact our legal translation service.
+The next time you need translation help for legal documents such as multilingual liability releases, including translations of COVID-19 liability waivers, contact our legal translation service.
 We provide legal translation services in the breadth of languages, and deliver certified translations from English to Spanish, French, Bulgarian, Romanian, Mandarin Chinese, Japanese, Latvian, Korean, and other foreign languages to handle virtually any legal situation.

 This legal translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.